underwaterpistol/Fullstack-Assessment/README.md

 This assessment should take between 60 and 90 minutes to complete.

+## Instructions

+1. Clone this repo locally (do not fork)
+2. Create a new public repo on GitHub
+3. Change your local remote to your new repository
+4. Complete the assessment
+5. Submit a link to your repository to Underwaterpistol

 ## Criteria

 Areas that we will use to assess your suitability include the following: